Are you about to travel? Would you like to be at your destination already with your camera in hand?

 9. Do not analyze the light conditions

 Thinking about where and when to be in a particular place is an important detail if your intention is to get a good photograph.
 That’s why you need, as explained in the previous paragraph, freedom of planning and careful research before you travel.

 Download Photopills, one of the best smartphone apps available on IOS and Android.
 Useful for photographic planning, it is the most complete on the market and I talked about it in this article.

 10. Forget about composition

+One of the worst mistakes for a travel photographer.
 A good composition is essential to make an image attractive.
 Make sure you know the rules that dominate this area of photography so that you can use them fluently during your trip.